Logo for Vitruvian Fitness of Wheat Ridge

 If your event is going to be over in about 45 minutes, you'll want to pace yourself with your heart rate at about 100% of LTHR.

 Long race - easy pace.
 Short race, intense pace.
 That's the intuitive part.
-But knowing your actual training zones takes the guess work out of it.
+But knowing your actual training zones removes much of the guess work out of it.

 Maximum Heart Rate

 Way back in the day when we were wearing neon leotards and leg warmers, we used to refer to a magical 80% of your maximum heart rate being the “aerobic threshold” which was supposed to be what we now know as our hour-long pace or LTHR.
-The “inventors” of this method had good intentions but were just plain wrong.
-We were told that your maximum heart rate was a simple math equation based on your age and 80% of the max was the threshold.
+The “inventors” of this method had good intentions but the science of endurance and metabolism is much too complex to rely on simple math.
+We were told that your maximum heart rate could be calculated based on your age and 80% of the max was the threshold.
 It was an oversimplification that had no basis in actual science.

 Besides not being a function of age, it turns out your maximum heart rate is totally irrelevant.
-What is relevant is your overall blood volume, stroke volume, maximal oxygen uptake (VO2 Max), mitochondrial density, capillary density, lactate utilization, recovery time, hydration, sleep quality, stress, . . . and those physiological adaptations are totally trainable.
+What is relevant is your overall blood volume, stroke volume, maximal oxygen uptake (VO2 Max), amount and quality of Type I and II muscle fibers (fast twitch vs. slow twitch), mitochondrial density, capillary density, lactate utilization, recovery time, hydration, sleep quality, stress, . . . and those physiological adaptations are totally trainable.

 What's the point then?